WELCOME

 Pharmacies (medication dispensaries/distributors)

-The above-listed stakeholders are dedicated to exploring opportunities within the rare disease therapeutic development ecosystem, for a variety of reasons.
-While the theme of patient-centricity is often at the core of each exploratory discussion, each rare disease-focused stakeholder's primary objective tends to center around bringing safe and effective therapeutic treatments to the market.
+All twelve of the above-listed stakeholders are dedicated to exploring opportunities within the rare disease therapeutic development ecosystem for various reasons.
+While the theme of patient-centricity is often at the core of each exploratory discussion, each rare disease-focused stakeholder's primary objective tends to center around bringing safe and effective treatments to the market.
 For community-based activists and influencers within the RAM network, there is a grassroots expectation that all collaborations be mutually beneficial and sustainable.
-RAM is dedicated to unifying the community-based and advocacy-based landscapes to develop an infrastructure that streamlines pathways to accessible resources, services and opportunities for patients and their families.
+RAM is dedicated to unifying the community and advocacy-based landscapes to develop an infrastructure that streamlines pathways to accessible resources, services and opportunities for patients and their families.

-Why is it so important to understand and identify which landscape you are working within, partnering with or seeking services from?
+Why is it so important to understand and identify which stakeholder you are working with?

-There are 4 specific landscapes that encompass the rare disease ecosystem (1.
-Academic, 2.
-Advocacy, 3.
-Community and 4.
-Industry).
-It is important to understand which rare disease landscape you are working within, partnering with or seeking services from because, while there may be shared goals amongst stakeholders, each group consists of different, and often rapidly evolving, perspectives, agendas, and motivations.
+It is important to understand which rare disease stakeholder you are working with, partnering with or seeking services from because, while there may be shared goals amongst stakeholders, each group consists of different, and often rapidly evolving, perspectives, agendas, and motivations.

-At times, different agendas may not align and conflicts of interest occur.
-Because each stakeholder's perspective is unique and not always understood by members of other stakeholder groups, when collaborating, a member from each stakeholder group must be actively present for focus groups and advisory councils to be effective, inclusive and comprehensive.
+Different agendas may sometimes not align and conflicts of interest may occur.
+Because each stakeholder's perspective is unique and not always understood by members of other stakeholder groups when collaborating, a member from each stakeholder group should be actively present for focus groups and advisory councils to be effectively comprehensive.

-Content that perpetuates inaccurate assumptions and misleading biases harms community relationships and disrupts the process of developing treatments and cures.
-Rare360 is a novel community-based partnership program, powered by the Rare Advocacy Movement, designed to establish ethical and mutually beneficial community-based partnerships across the rare disease ecosystem.
+Because content that perpetuates inaccurate assumptions or misleading biases harms community relationships and disrupts the process of developing treatments and cures, Rare360, a novel program powered by the Rare Advocacy Movement, was developed to help facilitate mutually beneficial community-based collaborations across the global rare disease ecosystem.

-Today’s rare disease communities are several million strong, united worldwide to discover and bring 8000+ rare disease treatments and cures to the market for themselves and loved ones.
-We are the real world, naturally diverse, network of people Living Rare, mothers, fathers, husbands, wives, brothers, sisters, aunts, uncles, cousins, neurodivergent people, people with visible and invisible disabilities, and closely allied friends and partners all on a shared mission of empowerment.
+Today’s rare disease communities are several million strong, united worldwide to solve 8000+ rare diseases.
+We are the real-world network of people living with rare conditions.
+We are mothers, fathers, husbands, wives, brothers, sisters, aunts, uncles, cousins, neurodivergent people, people with visible and invisible disabilities, and closely allied friends and partners all on a shared mission of empowerment.

 "Nothing About Us Without Us." - the Living Rare Community